qiguanqiang/Reverse-Proxy-of-BXUT-gdjwgl/README.md

-# Reverse-Proxy-of-BJUT-gdjwgl
+# Reverse-Proxy-of-BXXX-gdjwgl
-The base service of BJUTservice of a liar
+The base service of BXXXservice of a liar

 # 一、简介